-- 1. Position the tripod with one of the legs pointing roughly toward your pole. - 2.
+- 1. Position the tripod with one of the legs pointing roughly toward or away from your pole. - 2.
 Attach the shelf to each of the three legs with the knobs provided. - 3.
 Adjust legs to the desired height and spread them fully. - 4.
 Lock in position with the hand knobs and make sure that leg clamps are tight.